trees-and-branches/CoreDataToDoList/README.md

 ## Push it!
 - When a user taps on a cell `didSelectRow(at: IndexPath)` we need to push on the `ItemsViewController` onto the stack
 - Change `ItemsViewController` so that it can be initialized with a `ToDoList`
+- Now the `ItemsViewController` gets initialized with a `ToDoList`
+- Now you actually don't even need a fetch request to get the items of a list.
+A `ToDoList` has an array of its `items` built in to the relationship
+- That's the beauty of Core Data relationship, if you have the parent entity (`ToDoList`) you can just call `list.itemsArray` to get all of its child entities (`[Item]`)
 - Then modify the fetch requests to only fetch the items that belong to that list
   - hint: You may need something called a compound predicate for this.
 - That's it! that's all the instructions for today. (we TOLD you it would be less hand holding)